finbourne/lusid-sdk-java/sdk/docs/ScriptedTranslationApi.md

             "}");
         }

+        // uncomment the below to use configuration overrides
+        // ConfigurationOptions opts = new ConfigurationOptions();
+        // opts.setTotalTimeoutMs(2000);

+        // uncomment the below to use an api factory with overrides
+        // ApiFactory apiFactory = ApiFactoryBuilder.build(fileName, opts);
+        // ScriptedTranslationApi apiInstance = apiFactory.build(ScriptedTranslationApi.class);

         ScriptedTranslationApi apiInstance = ApiFactoryBuilder.build(fileName).build(ScriptedTranslationApi.class);
         String scope = "scope_example"; // String | The scope of the dialect.
         String vendor = "vendor_example"; // String | The vendor of the dialect, the entity that created it. e.g. ISDA, FINBOURNE.